Parity Sheaves and Smith Theory: Introduction

-sends parity complexes to Tate-parity complexes. \item Let $\mathcal{L}$ be an indecomposable local system on one of the strata.
-Then there is at most one indecomposable Tate-parity complex in $Sh_S(X^\vp;\T_\infty)$ which is supported on the closure of that stratum and whose restriction to that stratum is isomorphic to $\bT^*\epsilon_*\mathcal{L}$. \item Let $\mathcal{E}$ be an indecomposable parity complex in $D^b_S(X^\vp;\bO)$ whose negative self-extensions all vanish, and suppose that the strata of $X^\vp$ are simply connected.
-Then $\bT^*\epsilon_*\mathcal{E}$ is indecomposable. \end{enumerate} \end{Thm} Following \cite{JMW1}, we will say a parity complex (respectively Tate-parity complex) is a \emph{parity sheaf} (respectively a \emph{Tate-parity sheaf}) if\begin{enumerate}\item it is indecomposable;\ \item its restriction to any stratum which is dense in its support is an indecomposable local system of free finite rank $\bO$-modules, placed in the appropriate cohomological degree (respectively, the base change $\bT^*\epsilon_*$ of such a thing).\end{enumerate}
+sends $\dagger$-parity complexes to $\dagger$-Tate-parity complexes. \item Up to shifting by $[1]$, there is at most one indecomposable $\dagger$-Tate-parity complex in $\mathrm{Sh}_S(X^\vp;\T_\infty)$ supported on the closure of a given stratum. \item Let $\mathcal{E}$ be an indecomposable $\dagger$-parity complex in $D^b_S(X^\vp;\bO)$ whose negative self -extensions all vanish (this is satisfied if $\mathcal{E}$ is perverse, for example).
+Then $\bT\mathcal{E}$ is indecomposable. \end{enumerate} \end{Thm} Following \cite{JMW1}, we call a parity complex (resp., Tate-parity complex) a \emph{parity sheaf} (resp., a \emph{Tate-parity sheaf}) if it is indecomposable and its restriction to any stratum which is dense in its support is supported in the appropriate cohomological degree.
+The theorem implies that if $D^b_S(X^\vp;\bO)$ has `enough' parity sheaves, $\bT$ induces a bijection

-\begin{Rem}\begin{enumerate}\item The theorem says that if the strata are all simply connected and $D^b_S(X^\vp;\bO)$ has `enough' parity sheaves then $\bT^*\epsilon_*$ induces a bijection between parity sheaves and Tate-parity sheaves.
-The assumption of simply connectedness comes from (\ref{gus3}) and is probably unnecessary, but unfortunately our proof relies on it.\ \item Just as for parity complexes, any Tate-parity complex is a direct sum of indecomposable Tate-parity complexes.
-However, we do not know whether an indecomposable Tate-parity complex must be a Tate-parity sheaf (up to shift).
-Certainly this is true when the strata are simply connected, but beyond that case we cannot say.
-We expect that it is true in general, and that the natural proof will involve making precise the sense in which the Tate category is a homotopy category of sheaves of modules for the Tate spectrum.\end{enumerate}\end{Rem}